Biirdmaan/Project-portfolio/ML Customer Churn/README.md

 ## Overview

 This project focuses on predicting customer churn in a telecommunications company using machine learning techniques.
 The primary goal is to develop models that can identify customers likely to churn, enabling the company to take proactive measures to retain them.
+Dataset: [nbi_data_set.xlsx](#nbi-data-setxlsx)

 ## Table of Contents